JasonKessler/scattertext/README.md

 * hamlet.txt: William Shakespeare.
 From [shapespeare.mit.edu](http://shakespeare.mit.edu/hamlet/full.html)
 * Inspiration for text scatter plots: Rudder, Christian.
 Dataclysm: Who We Are (When We Think No One's Looking).
 Random House Incorporated, 2014.
 * Loncaric, Calvin.
 "Cozy: synthesizing collection data structures."
 Proceedings of the 2016 24th ACM SIGSOFT International Symposium on Foundations of Software Engineering.
 ACM, 2016.
+* Fast, Ethan, Binbin Chen, and Michael S. Bernstein.
+"Empath: Understanding topic signals in large-scale text."
+Proceedings of the 2016 CHI Conference on Human Factors in Computing Systems.
+ACM, 2016.